Resistance Bands Benefits

 I wish we learned how to use resistance bands sooner.
 We love the freedom that comes with not being tied to a gym.

-I could have been using resistance bands for many years, as I tried to stay healthy on business trips.
-Instead, I would pack dumbbells in my trunk and spend hours sifting through hotel gym pictures online, looking for the one with a dumbbell rack in their gym.
+I could have been using resistance bands for many years, as I tried to stay on the wagon during frequent business trips.
+Instead, I would pack dumbbells in my trunk and spend hours sifting through hotel gym pictures online, looking for the one with a dumbbell rack.

 What is Resistance Training?